zzguang/openyurt/docs/proposals/20210628-nodepool-ingress-support.md

 					        |  -------------------    | sidecar   |          |
 					        |                         -------------          |
 					        --------------------------------------------------
-	Pros: None-intrusive to opensource ingress controller, convenient to upgrade, easy to maintain in future
+	Pros: None-intrusive to opensource ingress controller, transparent to Yurthub, convenient to upgrade, easy to maintain in future
-	Cons: Medium effort for we need to implement an ingress controller sidecar to filter all the ingress related resources of its own NodePool and communicate with nginx ingress controller for resources state update, besides, for the sidecar will intercept all the traffic to nginx ingress controller, it improves the development complexity and may lead to some efficiency loss
+	Cons: Medium effort for we need to implement an ingress controller sidecar to filter all the ingress related resources of its own NodePool and communicate with nginx ingress controller for resources state update

 	2.4).
 Solution 4: Similar to Solution 3, except for it depends on Yurthub to filter the ingress related resources of its own NodePool, which simplifies the implementation of sidecar